-Where and how do you apply for Mississippi company license?
+Where and how do you apply for a company license in Mississippi?
 Are permits required for your business entity?
 Does the business entity require a single license or multiple permits or licenses?
 Who is the issuing authority for these licenses or permits?
 The only way to answer these questions is by understanding the process of business licensing.

 Step#1: The Industry and Business Operation

 It is extremely important to identify the industry that your business is a part of.
-This will help you in narrowing down on the type of business license you require.
-It will also help you to determine if you require a single license, multiple licenses, permits etc. Let’s look at an example to understand how the process works.
+This will help you narrow down on the type of business license you require.
+It will also help you determine if you require a single license, multiple licenses, permits etc. Let’s look at an example to understand how the process works.

 If you have been planning to start a business that focuses on food services then the type of Mississippi company license will depend on the type of food service you choose.
 In the state of Mississippi, food business can be further categorized as:

-- Retail: This type of food services includes Restaurants, Fast food, Caterers, Bakeries and doughnuts, and Coffee shops among others.
+- Retail: This type of food services includes Restaurants, Fast food, Catering Services, Bakeries and doughnuts, and Coffee shops among others.

 - Manufactured: This type of food services includes Food processors, Food warehouses, Food vending companies, Re-packers, and Ice plants among others.

 - Cottage Food: This type of business operation focuses on specific types of foods that is made in the kitchen or your private home and sold to customers.
 The types of approved food include Baked goods, candy, Dry baking mixes, Chocolate-covered nonperishable food, Granola, cereal, and trail mixes among others.

 - Milk and Bottled Water (MBW): This business operation focuses on milk production, and the distribution of milk as well as milk products in the state of Mississippi.